RSE-Cambridge/kayobe-config-docker/README.rst

 Setting up the environment
 --------------------------

-The deployment is automated using ansible.
+The deployment is automated using ``ansible``.
 To install ansible in a virtual enviroment you can use the following series of commands:

 .. code-block::